amcerri/data-augmentation-GASPLN/README.md

 ## Back Translation Function

 This function performs back translation of the given text, iterating over the provided languages in the list.

-### Arguments:
+### Arguments

-* `text` (str): The input text to be translated.
+- `text` (str): The input text to be translated.

-* `languages` (List[str]): The list of languages to be used for back translation, excluding the original language.
-The last language in the list must be Portuguese, unless it is the only language in the list (it will be automatically added if not provided).
+- `languages` (List[str]): The list of languages to be used for back translation, excluding the original language.

-* `translator` (str): The name of the translator to be used for back translation.
+- `translator` (str): The name of the translator to be used for back translation.
 Must be one available at https://pypi.org/project/translators/#supported-translation-services

 ### Example Usage: